nanaBaah/OPC-DA-Client-application-software-for-an-Adaptive-Facade/README.md

 the graphical user interface was developed in **Java (i.e. Swing)**.

 *******************
-For testing purposes, these programming languages where also used to connect to the OPC server:
+For testing purposes, these programming languages where also used to connect to the OPC server (see other programming languages tested for OPC server connectivity):
 * C# .NET
 * Java
 * Python